pablo-git8/spark-project/README.md

 docker rmi spark-project-spark-jupyter
 ```

-**Warning**: The two las commands will remove all unused volumes and images not associated with running containers.
+**Warning**: The two last commands will remove all unused volumes and images not associated with running containers.
 They are optional and should be used with caution.